campisano/terraform_aws_lightsail_module/README.md

 ![make destroy image](/docs/README.md/make_destroy.png?raw=true "make destroy command")

+* Login

+You can login in your virtual machine with the command `ssh -i ~/.ssh/aws-keypair admin@111.22.33.44`.
+Remember to replace `111.22.33.44` with the static ip of your new machine.
+It is shown in the output of the `make apply` command.

 Customize
 ---------

-It is possible to create several instance simply configuring the `vars.json` file.
-This is an example that creates an instance with an associated static IP and two instances without static IPs:
+With this module it is possible to create several virtual machines.
+Each machine can be configured with or without a static ip resoure, and an initial script can be configured to customize the O.S. itself so that software can be added or removed programmatically.
+Such configuration can be done modifying the `vars.json` file.

+The following code is a sample of a `vars.json` to:
+* configure the aws provider;
+* configure the lightsail module that creates:
+  * a machine in the A zone with an initial script and an associated static IP;
+  * a machine in the A zone without initial script or static IP;
+  * a machine in the C zone without initial script or static IP.

 ```
 {